 Alexandria Real Estate Equities in Focus

-Alexandria Real Estate Equities (ARE) is headquartered in Pasadena, and is in the Finance sector.
-The stock has seen a price change of 0.9% since the start of the year.
-The life science real estate company is currently shelling out a dividend of $1.06 per share, with a dividend yield of 2.6%.
-This compares to the REIT and Equity Trust - Other industry's yield of 4.35% and the S&P 500's yield of 1.82%.
+Based in Pasadena, Alexandria Real Estate Equities (ARE) is in the Finance sector, and so far this year, shares have seen a price change of 9.88%.
+Currently paying a dividend of $1.06 per share, the company has a dividend yield of 2.39%.
+In comparison, the REIT and Equity Trust - Other industry's yield is 4.39%, while the S&P 500's yield is 1.83%.

-In terms of dividend growth, the company's current annualized dividend of $4.24 is up 6% from last year.
-In the past five-year period, Alexandria Real Estate Equities has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.25%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Alexandria Real Estate Equities's current payout ratio is 58%.
-This means it paid out 58% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $4.24 is up 6% from last year.
+Alexandria Real Estate Equities has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 7.25%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, Alexandria Real Estate Equities's payout ratio is 58%, which means it paid out 58% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, ARE expects solid earnings growth.
+ARE is expecting earnings to expand this fiscal year as well.
 The Zacks Consensus Estimate for 2020 is $7.32 per share, with earnings expected to increase 5.17% from the year ago period.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that ARE is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+That said, they can take comfort from the fact that ARE is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).